 - Seek support: Overeating or emotional eating can be passing phase, or it can become highly distressing behaviour.
 If you are feeling worried about your eating, seek support from your GP or a registered specialist professional.

 Alexia adds, "There is lots of talk of needing to reverse lockdown weight gain.
 But diets don’t work because they rely on the restriction of foods that are both highly palatable and often considered a reward.
 If you plan some ‘treats’ into your week, you are much less likely to feel you are missing out."

 Weight loss issue #4: Not drinking enough water

-Believe it or not, the amount of water you drink can really affect the amount of weight you lose – along with everything else.
-So if you’re wondering “why can’t I lose weight?”, be sure to pay attention to how much you’re drinking.
+Believe it or not, the amount of water you drink can really affect the amount of weight you lose - along with everything else.
+So if you're wondering "why can't I lose weight?", be sure to pay attention to how much water you're drinking.

 Over the course of the day, personal trainer Shelli suggests drinking three to six litres of water, as it "increases metabolism and improves digestion".

 Weight loss issue #6: You're not doing the right kind of exercise

 "When it comes to weight loss, the best form of exercise that you can do in a technical sense is weight training," PT Chloe says.
 "This is due to the fact that compound exercises such as deadlifts, squats, lunges, rows, overhead presses, etc. incorporate multiple muscle groups at once, and therefore burn more calories that one simple motion (such as running) does.